How To Make A Refreshing Virgin Mojito Mocktail Recipe At Home

 Can I use bottled lime juice?

-Spearmint is classic.
-Peppermint can be too strong.
+Spearmint is ideal.
+Peppermint can be overpowering.

-Can I batch Virgin Mojitos for parties?
+Can I batch Virgin Mojitos?

-How can I make it low-sugar?
+How do I make it low sugar?

 Use less syrup or swap for stevia or agave.